 Alternative Gift Market Cape Cod's (AGM) mission is to raise funds for worthy local, national and international organizations that are dedicated to improving the lives of people and the health of our planet.
 These organizations work tirelessly to combat the effects of persistent poverty, injustice and climate change.

-Our considerations for selection of the non-profits are:
+Considerations for selection of the non-profit:

 Fran Senner-Hurley Falmouth Jewish Congregation

 Christine Michelson Unitarian Universalist Fellowship of Falmouth